 The theory of self-actualisation was first introduced by Kurt Goldstein, a German neurologist and psychiatrist and is based on the principle that we each have an intrinsic drive to reach our full potential.

 Self-actualisation was later expanded by American psychologist, Abraham Maslow, in his article, “A Theory of Human Motivation.”
-Earlier psychologist cited a more negative dysfunctional approach to human behaviour, but Maslow adopted a more definite account based on a hierarchy of needs.
+Earlier psychologists cited a more negative dysfunctional approach to human behaviour, but Maslow adopted a more definite account based on a hierarchy of needs.

 Although Maslow’s theory doesn’t specifically refer to personal commitment in my view, lends weight to the reason why commitment should be one of them and here’s why.